vippsas/vipps-solutions/invoice-through-epayments/README.md

 # Long-living payment requests

-💥 Please note: The API is available, but not testable before app updates that are planned summer 2023 💥
+💥 **Please note: The API is available, but not testable before app updates - which are expected to be released by end of Q3 2023** 💥

 Vipps MobilePay offers *Long-living payment requests* for creating invoices and payments that can be postponed up to 28 days.